ucsf-wynton/wynton-website-hpc/docs/hpc/software/sbgrid.md

 while the program required something newer.
 To avoid this from happening, specify the [`x86-64-v=<level>` resource] to request a compute node with x86-64-v3 or newer.
-Either specify command-line option `-l x86-64-v=3` when you submit the job, or add it is as an SGE declaration in your script:
+Either specify command-line option `-l x86-64-v=3` when you submit the job, or add it as an SGE declaration in your script:

 ```plain